 Transfer failures

-This guide explains different transfer failure scenarios and how Moov handles them.
+This guide explains different transfer failure scenarios, responses, statuses and how Moov handles them.

 In an ideal world, every transfer initiated in Moov’s platform would complete seamlessly as expected.
-However, there are instances in which transfers fail.
-Moov will provide the failure reason through the API, but you also have the ability to set up webhooks to be notified when a transfer fails.
+However, there are instances in which something goes wrong.
+In every situation, Moov will provide more information - a failure reason, detailed responses, or status updates.
+You can also set up webhooks to be notified when certain events occur, like a failed transfer.

+Transfer failures